Fixed Income Trading: The Definitive Guide

 - Math/Programming Knowledge is Important… to a Point – If you’re a salesperson or trader, you’re still not going sit around solving partial differential equations all day.
 Yes, some Fixed Income products are more complex, but you’ll be responsible for the execution.
 So, it’s a good idea to take math and CS classes, but you don’t need to win the International Math Olympiad to join the group.

 - Product Knowledge – For Fixed Income, it’s best to research a product that is “in the middle” in terms of complexity.
 For example, pick something more complex than cash FX, but less complex than a structured credit product; credit or interest rate derivatives might be good to discuss.

-We cover Fixed Income concepts in the Investment Banking Interview Guide and Excel & Fundamentals course, but we focus on corporate bonds; the material is not targeted specifically at sales & trading.
+We cover Fixed Income concepts in the Investment Banking Interview Guide and Core Financial Modeling course, but we focus on corporate bonds; the material is not targeted specifically at sales & trading.

 If you want to learn more about the points above, we also recommend the following resources:

 - Bloomberg: Lessons on Fixed Income (if you have Bloomberg access).

 - Reference: JP Morgan Guide to the Markets – Section on Fixed Income